kudobuilder/kudo/keps/0033-structured-parameters.md

 ### After automatic conversion

-KUDO will automatically convert this params.yaml into a json-schema inside the operator version:
+KUDO will automatically convert this params.yaml into a JSON-schema inside the operator version:

 ```yaml
 title: Parameter Schema